raulpenate/WebSockets-React/05-real-time-map/README.md

 #### 2. Install dependencies for the backend (Map Server):

-Navigate to the `map-server` folder and install the necessary packages using `pnpm`:
+Navigate to the `maps-server` folder and install the necessary packages using `pnpm`:

 ```bash
 cd ../map-server